 How to Calculate the Nominal GDP?

-Expenditure approach: Under the expenditure approach, GDP is calculated by summing the amounts spent on goods and services produced during the period.
-For example, suppose a paint manufacturer manufactures paints it will not be included in the calculation of GDP if it is not produced in the period for which GDP is calculated.
+- Expenditure approach: The expenditure approach calculates GDP by summing the amounts spent on goods and services produced during the period.
+For example, suppose a paint manufacturer manufactures paints.
+It will not be included in the calculation of GDP if it is not produced in the period for which GDP is calculated.

-Income approach: All the earnings by individuals as well as companies are taken into account in order to calculate nominal GDP based on the income approach.
-These incomes include salaries, wages income, and interest earned.
+- Income approach: All the earnings by individuals and companies are taken into account to calculate nominal GDP based on the income approach.
+These incomes include salaries, wages, income, and interest earned.

-Production approach: Under the production approach, the nominal GDP is calculated by the difference between the total output and immediate consumption.
+- Production approach: The production approach calculates GDP by actively calculating the total output and immediate consumption.

-For an economy N different goods and services, nominal GDP can be calculated as:
+For an economy N different goods and services, it can be calculated as:

-GDP is the most widely used measure of the size of a nation’s economy.
-Only the market price of the final goods is part of nominal GDP calculation, any parts that go into the production of a final product is not part of GDP.
-As an example the value of the computer chips that Intel makes is not included in the calculation of GDP, their value is included in the final prices of computers that use the chips.
-If a paint manufacturer manufactures paints it is not included in the calculation of GDP if it is not produced in the period for which GDP is calculated.
+Economists widely use GDP as the most common measure of a nation’s economy size.
+Only the final goods’ market price is part of the nominal GDP calculation; any parts that go into producing a final product are not part of GDP.
+For example, the value of the computer chips that Intel makes is not included in the calculation of GDP; their value is included in the final prices of computers that use the chips.
+If a paint manufacturer manufactures paints, it is not included in calculating GDP if it is not produced in the period for which GDP is calculated.

-The government provided goods and services are part of the nominal Gross Domestic Product calculation.
-For example, the services provided by the police and the judiciary, and goods such as roads and infrastructure improvements are included.
-As these goods and services are not sold at market prices, they are valued at their cost to the government.
-The transfer payments done by the government in the form of welfare schemes for the economically weak section of the population is not part of the GDP calculation as they do not create any economic output for the country.
+The government-provided goods and services are part of the nominal Gross Domestic Product calculation.
+For example, the services provided by the police and the judiciary and goods such as roads and infrastructure improvements are included.
+The government values these goods and services at their own cost, even though they are not sold at market prices.
+The government’s transfer payments in the form of welfare schemes for the economically weak section of the population are not part of the GDP calculation as they do not create any economic output for the country.

-Rental income from the property is part of nominal GDP.
-As the value of owner-occupied housing is not revealed in market transactions, the value is estimated for inclusion in GDP.
-The value of labor not sold, such as homeowner’s repairs to his own home, is not included in GDP.
-Also, By-products of production, such as environmental damage are also not included in GDP.
+Rental income from the property is part of the nominal GDP.
+Economists estimate the value of owner-occupied housing for inclusion in GDP because it is not revealed in market transactions.
+However, they do not include the value of labor not sold, such as homeowners’ repairs to their own homes, in GDP.
+Additionally, GDP does not incorporate by-products of production, such as environmental damage.

-Nominal GDP is one of the most important macroeconomic parameters to measure the level of an output of goods and services in the country for a specific period of time.
-It includes the effect of inflation and nominal GDP can be calculated with the help of three approaches which are expenditure approach, income approach, and production.
-Though the approaches are different the output from any of the three approaches will provide the same result.
-Since the nominal Gross Domestic Product includes the effect of price rise in its calculation, sometimes it becomes difficult to find out the actual output level.
-That’s why economists also use a different form of GDP which real GDP and use techniques like GDP deflator to arrive at it.
+It is one of the most important macroeconomic parameters to measure the level of the output of goods and services in the country for a specific period of time.
+It includes the effect of inflation, and nominal GDP calculates with three approaches: the expenditure approach, the income approach, and production.
+Though the approaches are different, the three approaches’ output will provide the same result.
+Since the nominal Gross Domestic Product includes the effect of price rise in its calculation, it sometimes becomes difficult to determine the actual output level.
+That’s why economists also use a different GDP form real GDP and techniques like GDP deflator to arrive at it.

 This has been a guide to Nominal GDP.
-Here we have discussed the calculation and how to deal with the effect of inflation in nominal GDP.
+Here we have discussed the calculation and how to deal with the effect of inflation.
 You may also have a look at the following articles to learn more –